Updated April 12, 2026

 Seedling And Thinning Stage – Around Weeks 2 To 3 The Crop Splits Or Stalls

 Thinning is the first real turning point in the beet timeline.
-Crowded seedlings can look healthy for a while, but Illinois Extension is blunt about the result: the most frequent cause of beet plants making tops but no roots is overcrowding from improper thinning.
+Crowded seedlings can look healthy for a while, but improper thinning is one of the most frequent causes of beet plants making tops but no roots.

 What The Leaves Should Be Doing Now

 Healthy seedlings move from cotyledons into true leaves quickly, stand upright, and separate into individual plants before the canopy closes over the row.
-Maryland recommends a final spacing of about 3 inches in all directions, while Illinois suggests thinning to 1 to 3 inches apart depending on your size goal.
+Final spacing usually falls around 1 to 3 inches, with wider spacing supporting larger roots.

 What The Root Is Doing Now